What Vue.js framework should I use?

 I tried to make Quasar play nice with my Flask backend but nothing came out of it.
 It seems nice but it's an all or nothing framework, and I don't have enough webpack knowledge to customize everything.

-It seems that Element, Vue Material and Vuetify are not really responsive which is kind of a bummer in 2017.
+It seems that Element and Vue Material are not really responsive which is kind of a bummer in 2017.

 I would like a framework/component library that is easy to use and responsive.
 I don't mind picking and choosing standalone components to integrate in the app.